 This spring, NPEC will offer a six-lecture virtual fellowship on the fundamentals of civil and military space policy followed by an additional round table policy discussion and a space war game.
 The nation’s leading space policy practitioners and experts would teach the course.
 It would offer 1. a brief history of space exploration and an overview of current and planned space programs; 2. an analysis of the debates over alternative proposed military and civil space strategies; 3. an overview of existing and planned U.S. and allied military space programs and what challenges they face from Russia, China, and other countries; 4. an assessment of the military and commercial benefits and costs of the most significant civil and commercial efforts now being proposed; 5. a brief history of space diplomacy, the current issues and players, and most important proposed space control ideas; and 6. an assessment of China’s space programs.
-These lectures and a policy round table session would be followed by a war game that would play out what might emerge from a credible North Korea threat to detonate a nuclear weapon in low-Earth orbit.
+These lectures and a policy round table session would be followed by a war game.

 The course is designed for full-time legislative staff (including fellows detailed to the Hill); executive branch staffers working space policy issues; the military; embassy staff from friendly space-faring nations; and journalists working national security and space-related beats.